Automating-GIS-processes/site/docs/lessons/lesson-3/intersect.md

 `line2` begins.
 The two lines do not intersect otherwise (‘in their interior’), so the predicament ’`touch()`’ - as defined above - is true.

-If the lines would share some of their interior, the would not be counted as touching.
+If the lines would share some of their interior, that would not be counted as touching.
 For instance, `line1` does not touch `line1` (itself), but fulfils all requirements to be counted as `intersect()`ing with itself: